kouroshAKiani/ML-GeneticPathotyping/README.md

 ## Results

-Performance of all the models based on the sensitivity, precision, and F1-Score are represented in the tables 2 to 11.
+Performance of all the models based on the sensitivity, precision, and F1-Score are evaluated as mentioned in part 3.
 Additionally, feature importance analysis based on the model-agnostic approach (through DALEX package), residual distribution, precision-recall curves, and the data distribution figures, reported in the article, are available in feature-importance.R, 3-plots.R, and data-disturb.py files, respectively.

 ## Authors